Hotmoka/hotmoka/tutorial/Takamaka.md

 use of the static method `io.takamaka.code.lang.Takamaka.now()`, that yields the current time, as with the traditional `System.currentTimeMillis()` of Java (that instead cannot be used in Takamaka code).
-Method `now()` yields the time at the beginning of the block of the current transaction, as seen by its miner.
+Method `now()` yields the time at creation of the block of the current transaction, as seen by its miner.
 That time is reported in the block and hence is independent from the machine that runs the contract, that remains deterministic.